Mazdoor Kisan Party

 The Mazdoor Kisan Party (MKP; مزدور کِسان ګوند; مزدور کسان پارٹی; lit.
-"Workers and Peasants Party") is a communist party in Pakistan.
+"Workers and Farmers Party") is a communist party in Pakistan.
 It was founded on 1 May 1968 by Afzal Bangash and Sher Ali Bacha.
 Other prominent leaders included Ishaq Muhammad and Imtiaz Alam.
 In the 1970s, the MKP led a militant communist movement in Hashtnagar, Charsadda District, Khyber Pakhtunkhwa (then known as the North-West Frontier Province).

 On 20 December 2015, the Pakistan Mazdoor Kissan Party (PMKP) and the Communist Mazdoor Kissan Party (CMKP) were merged to form the current MKP.
 The chairman of the MKP is Afzal Khamosh, a revolutionary leader from Charsadda District, while the Secretary-General is Taimur Rahman.

 History

 Creation

-At the end of 1967 the National Awami Party (NAP) split into two factions, and the leftist members, many of whom were active in a Kisan (peasant) Committee, decided to follow the Abdul Wali Khan faction.
+At the end of 1967, the National Awami Party (NAP) split into two factions, and the leftist members, many of whom were active in a Kisan (peasant) Committee, decided to follow the Abdul Wali Khan faction.
 However, the leadership of the Wali Khan faction, being landlords, soon decided not to allow members of the NAP to also be members of the Kisan Committee.
 Thus the leftists, led by Afzal Bangash, decided to leave the NAP and establish the MKP.
 On 1 May 1968, at a meeting in Peshawar, the Mazdoor Kisan Party was formed with Afzal Bangash as the leader and Sher Ali Bacha as the General Secretary.